We are an historic site and as such have a rich and varied history. Below is a short snapshot of the journey that we have been on so far.

 1928: St Andrew’s bought the redundant village school in North Street as a place of service to the Community.

 1939-45: World War II—Two bombs landed in the churchyard.
-The Battle of Britain was fought from Hornchurch Airfield.
-Now the site of the Country Park.
+The Battle of Britain was fought from Hornchurch Airfield, which is now the site of the Country Park.

 1967: St Andrew’s Halls were built.